Marin Youth Intern Projects 2024/2025

 • Men & Boys Action Team

 The Marin County Suicide Prevention Collaborative’s Men and Boys’ Action Team is working to redefine strength.
 Together, we can inspire new thinking and action around mental wellbeing for men and boys who often find it difficult to seek help.
-Join this team to help plan a May Mental Health month event featuring Drew Robinson, a former Giants player who survived a suicide attempt and now is an advocate for mental health.
-Team involved in event planning and outreach.
-Date is May 9.
-Let us know and we’ll do our best to support you.
+Join this team to help spread the word of the redefining strength campaign, connect with men and boys of all ages, plan activities (e.g. hikes) and a large event for May Mental Health Month.
+This group meets monthly on zoom at 4pm, based on when members can attend.

 • OD Free Marin Outreach